 The VA Funding Fee is a set fee applied to every VA loan.
 Some buyers are exempt from paying the fee; others are eligible to receive a refund after closing.

 This fee has an important reason for being - to cover losses in the event of a loan goes into default and to keep the VA loan program running for future generations of military homebuyers.

 But veterans and military buyers who receive compensation for a service-connected disability don’t have to pay this fee.
-Neither do surviving spouses and veterans rated eligible to receive disability compensation as a result of a pre-discharge exam or review.
+Neither do surviving spouses, purple heart recipients or veterans rated eligible to receive disability compensation as a result of a pre-discharge exam or review.
 Veterans on active duty who are entitled to receive disability compensation are also exempt.

 There are times when VA buyers pay the funding fee at closing but can later obtain a refund.
 Let's take a closer look.

 Your Certificate of Eligibility (COE) will usually denote whether you’re exempt from paying the funding fee.
 But there are times when things aren’t as clear cut.
 In some cases, borrowers will have a disability claim pending at the time of their loan closing.
 Others might be planning to file a claim at some later date.

 Depending on the specific circumstances, some borrowers will be eligible for a refund of the funding fee after they’ve closed on their home purchase.

 In terms of the mortgage process, it’s the lender’s responsibility to verify the borrower’s funding fee exemption status.
 Lenders will rely on the VA to guide the way.
 Veterans and service members will need to pay the funding fee at closing unless lenders have clear documentation from the VA indicating they’re exempt -- that includes borrowers with a pending disability claim.

 A VA funding fee refund is appropriate if a homebuyer's disability award comes in after closing and is retroactive to before their closing date.